Champa99/RagePlatform/README.md

 # Installation

-You will probably run an installer and go through a few steps (nothing scary)
+You will probably run an installer and go through a few steps (nothing scary)...
+The installer is currently not available as its yet to be made

 ## Requirements
 **Minimal server requirements** for running the platform: